qasar/qasar.github.io/books.md

 permalink: /books/
 ---

-Below are a list of books that have made a deep and lasting impact on me.
-As the adage goes 'your thoughts become your destiny' and these books have influened my thoughts.
+Below is a list of books that have made a deep and lasting impact on me.
+As the adage goes 'your thoughts become your destiny' and these books have influenced my thoughts.

 <i> Updated July 2019 </i>
 <p>&nbsp;</p>